-The additional part of the ripple caused by ESR is calculated using: Vripple\ESR = $I{OUT} \times RESR$
+.
+The additional part of the ripple caused by ESR is calculated using:

+Additionally, it is sometimes necessary to be aware of the output ripple voltage due to the ESR of the output capacitor where Vripple\ESR = $I{OUT} \times RESR$ .
 Due to its low ESR, Vripple\ESR can be neglected for ceramic capacitors, but must be considered if tantalum or electrolytic capacitors are used.
 The controller output voltage also ripples due to the load transient that occurs during PWM dimming.
-The TPS61187 adopts a patented technology to limit this type of output ripple even with the minimum recommended output capacitance.
+The TPS61183 adopts a patented technology to limit this type of output ripple even with the minimum recommended output capacitance.
 In a typical application, the output ripple is less than 250 mV during PWM dimming with a 4.7- $\mu$ F output capacitor.
 However, the output ripple decreases with higher output capacitances.